Puzzlepart/ASPC2017/README.md

 # There is no spoon #

-# Puzzlepart Appsters @ the Arctic SharePoint Challenge 2017 #
+## Puzzlepart Appsters @ the Arctic SharePoint Challenge 2017 ##

-This repository contains the Puzzlepart solution for ASPC17.
+This repository contains Puzzlepart's work at ASPC17.

 ## Objective ##